 Spain has one of the highest unemployment percentages compared to other OECD countries.
 There has been a rise in the number of people without work since the 1990s, and this trend has roots that date back to Franco’s days when employment began rising in Spain during the 1970s.
 Although unemployment is a problem in other OECD countries such as Italy and Turkey, data shows that the issue is more substantial in Spain.

 Since the economic crisis of the 1980s, unemployment has never dropped below 8%.
 One leading cause is because the economy is based principally on the tourism and building sectors and a lack of industry.
 The most industrialised region is the Basque Country, where industry is approximately 20–25% of its GDP; the unemployment rate there is 2.5 times lower than in Andalusia and the Canary Islands, where industry is only 5–10% of the GDP).
 In the last 30 years, the Spanish unemployment rate has hung around double the average of developed countries, in times of both growth and crisis.
 Since the start of the 1990s crisis, unemployment dropped from 3.6 million to 2 million.
-However, that figure rose sharply during subsequent years, and with the current COVID-19 crisis is now around 3.31 million.
+However, that figure rose sharply during subsequent years, and with the COVID-19 crisis reached around 3.31 million.

 One way of beating the problem of unemployment in Spain is to start your own business.